prebid/Prebid.js/modules/clicktripzBidAdapter.md

 ```

 # Description
-Our module makes it easy to integrate Cicktripz demand sources into your website.
+Our module makes it easy to integrate Clicktripz demand sources into your website.

 Supported Ad Fortmats:
 * Banner